openownership/data-standard/docs/schema/guidance/repr-trusts.rst

 Scenario 4
 ^^^^^^^^^^
-A trust-like arrangement where local names are provided for the entityType and interestTypes.
+A trust-like arrangement where local names are provided for the type of entity and the interests.

 .. figure:: ../../_assets/trust-scenario4.svg
    :alt: entity statement labeled Trust A with entityType 'arrangement', entitySubtype generalCategory 'trust', and entitySubtype localTerm 'fiducie-sûreté.'
 Trust A is connected to person A by a relationship statement with interest type 'settlor' and interest details 'constituant', person B by a relationship statement with interest type 'trustee' and interest details 'fiduciaire', and person C by a relationship statement with interest type 'beneficiary' and interest details 'beneficiaire'